The Scout Association

 Mark is one of the few people that will give his promise and always deliver.
 No matter what the problem, he will take it on and solve it for you.
 He has always been a trusted partner and is now a good friend.
 I would happily recommend him to anyone who needs someone to trust in the world of telecoms.

 FCC devised a comprehensive plan to address all of the Association’s needs and concerns.
 For example, by offering a single device solution they took away the need to have data cards.
 This action alone meant a halving of the mobile fleet from 300 to 150.

 FCC also moved all users on to one carrier EE, by porting those from T-Mobile.
 This change was planned and executed professionally across the country with minimal disruption or inconvenience.
 Crucially, with everyone on one network all the users now benefit from unlimited voice and text bundles which will help increase productivity, at no extra cost.

 Another concern addressed was having easy access to one customer service team.
-Previously, they had needed to call different numbers for different queries.
+Previously, they had needed to call different numbers for different enquiries.
 With FCC they now have a single point of contact and the FCC helpdesk tools to manage and service faults, tasks and new orders.
-Additionally, they can rely on consolidated invoices and accounts as well as the peace-of-mind that FCC will track their usage and needs and, over time, make suggestions and improvements when needed.
+Additionally, they can rely on consolidated invoices and accounts as well as the peace of mind that FCC will track their usage and needs and, over time, make suggestions and improvements when needed.